 There are two general chiropractic manipulation approaches for sacroiliac joint dysfunction:

-- Traditional chiropractic adjustment - also called spinal manipulation; high-velocity, low-amplitude (HVLA) thrust
+- Traditional chiropractic adjustment, also called spinal manipulation or high-velocity, low-amplitude (HVLA) thrust

 Chiropractors may also use adjunctive therapy to treat sacroiliac joint dysfunction.